Estimating Your Pension

 The pension factor used in your calculation depends on your benefit structure.
 You will use either a 1.5% (0.015) pension factor, or a combination of a 1.5% (0.015) and a 1.25% (0.0125) pension factor in your calculation.
 For your pension factor and plan information, log in to miAccount.

 Years of Service (YOS)

-Your years of service used to calculate your pension reflect the years, or fractions of years, you have worked for a Michigan public school.
-In general, you earn one year of service credit when you work 1,020 hours in a school fiscal year.
+Your years of service (YOS) used to calculate your pension reflect the years, or fractions of years, you have worked for a Michigan public school.
+In general, you earn 1 year of service credit when you work 1,020 hours in a school fiscal year.
 No more than 30 hours can be credited in a one-week period if you're on a weekly payroll, or 60 hours if you're paid biweekly.
 Learn more about how you earn service credit.